ban-ture/.github/profile/README.md

 ---

 ## 🧱 Unite DeFi Hackathon
-This project is built under the [Unite DeFi Hackathon 2025](https://ethglobal.com/events/unite) authored by [Francis Musango](https://github.com/francis-Paul-code)
+This project is built under the [Unite DeFi Hackathon 2025](https://ethglobal.com/events/unite) and is authored by [Francis Musango](https://github.com/francis-Paul-code)